sciZer0/7/v/README.md

 When people create something not good enough, there must be absolute freedom for everyone to surpass it — to improve it.

+ <h1 align="center">Abstract</h1>

+The main point of blockchain technology is to allow to build a permissionless system whose pre-programmed work is extremely hard – at best, impossible  – to stop.

+On the other hand, the main task of developers is to build the unstoppable permissionless systems, each of which, simultaneously, is maximally fast and efficient.

 <h1 align="center">5 Problems of Current Blockchains</h1>